Sector Update: Consumer Stocks Higher in Afternoon Trading

-Consumer stocks were higher Thursday afternoon, with the Consumer Staples Select Sector SPDR Fund (XLP) increasing 0.3% and the Consumer Discretionary Select Sector SPDR Fund (XLY) adding 0.9%.
+Consumer stocks rose Friday afternoon with the Consumer Staples Select Sector SPDR Fund (XLP) increasing 0.7% and the Consumer Discretionary Select Sector SPDR Fund (XLY) adding 0.9%.

-In corporate news, Warner Bros.
-Discovery (WBD) and Charter Communications (CHTR) said they have signed a multi-year distribution deal integrating linear video and streaming services.
-Warner Bros. shares jumped 8.1% and Charter was up 3%.
+In corporate news, RH (RH) shares surged nearly 25%.
+The company recorded better-than-expected fiscal Q2 results amid higher demand that is projected to accelerate through this year and into next.

-Signet Jewelers (SIG) shares jumped past 13%.
-The firm reported lower fiscal Q2 results, but earnings topped market expectations, while it kept its full-year outlook and said there's a chance for growth in same-store sales in the current period.
+United Airlines (UAL) shares added 2% after it said Friday it signed a deal with SpaceX to equip its planes with Starlink's Wi-Fi service.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.